 As I think back to the day that Kirsten was born, it’s easy to wish that I could have a do-over.
 The moment the doctor told my husband, Shawn, and I that he suspected our daughter had Down syndrome, I instantly felt all of our dreams shatter.
 How could this be?

-Sure, the doctors were right in that Kirsten would face some medical issues throughout her life, but what they didn’t share with us was that we were embarking upon the greatest journey any parent could ever hope for.
+Sure, the doctors were right in that Kirsten would face some medical issues throughout her life.
+However, what they didn’t share with us was that we were embarking upon the greatest journey any parent could ever hope for.
 It has been a gift and an honor to advocate for Kirsten and all individuals with Down syndrome.
 I now know the true beauty and value of their lives.

-Parenting Kirsten has taught us to slow down and celebrate each and every milestone.
+Raising a child with Down syndrome has taught us to slow down and celebrate each and every milestone.
 As full of love and joy that Kirsten is, she is also quite strong willed.
 (I like to tell myself that one day this quality will serve her well.)
 She likes to remind us that, just as with any child, we are not the ones to dictate the timeline of her milestones.

 Yes, Down syndrome impacts her life in many ways, but it isn’t the end-all.
 She is still a little girl.
 A little girl who loves to push limits with her parents.
-A little girl who loves to remind the world to not limit her.
+She’s a little girl who loves to remind the world to not limit her.
 A little girl who is a world changer.